Los Angeles Memorial Coliseum: Major League Baseball

+The largest regular season attendance was 78,672, the Dodgers' home debut in the Coliseum, against the San Francisco Giants on April 18, 1958.

-In May 1959, the Dodgers had hosted an exhibition game against the reigning World Series champion New York Yankees at the Coliseum, a game which drew over 93,000 people.
+In May 1959, the Dodgers had hosted an exhibition game against the reigning World Series champion New York Yankees at the Coliseum, a game which drew over 93,000 people, an MLB record until 2008.
 The Yankees won that game 6–2.
+All three Dodgers home games in the 1959 World Series with the Chicago White Sox exceeded 90,000 attendance.
+Game 5 drew 92,706 fans, a major league record for a non-exhibition game.

 As part of their West Coast 50th anniversary celebration in 2008, the Dodgers again hosted an exhibition game against the reigning World Series champions, the Boston Red Sox.
 On March 29, 2008, the middle game of a three-game set in Los Angeles was also won by the visitors by the relatively low score of 7–4, given the layout of the field; Red Sox catcher Jason Varitek had joked that he expected scores in the 80s.
+The attendance for the game was 115,300, setting a new Guinness World Record for attendance at a baseball game.

-As previously mentioned in the 1950s–1960s section, during 1958–1961, the distance from home plate to the left field foul pole was 251 ft with a 42 ft screen running across the close part of left field.
+Between 1958 and 1961, the distance from home plate to the left field foul pole was 251 ft with a 42 ft screen running across the close part of left field.
 Due to the intervening addition of another section of seating rimming the field, the 2008 grounds crew had much less space to work with, and the result was a left field foul line only 201 ft, with a 60 ft screen, which one Boston writer dubbed the "Screen Monster".
 Even at that distance, 201 ft is also 49 ft short of the minimum legal home-run distance.
 This being an exhibition game, balls hit over the 60 ft temporary screen were still counted as home runs.
 There were only a couple of home runs over the screen, as pitchers adjusted (and Manny Ramirez did not play).